mustafaelghrib/mustafaelghrib.github.io/content/tech_writings/aws_cloud_Infrastructure.md

 }
 ```

-Run the terraform init command to ensure that everything is working
+Run the following command to initialize Terraform and ensure that everything is working correctly:
 ```shell
 terraform init
 ```